ttrouill/complex/README.md

 ## Implement your own model

 Models are defined as classes in `models.py`, that all inherit the class `Abstract_Model` defined in the same file.
-The `Abstract_Model` class handles all the common stuff (training functions, ...), and child classes (the actual models) just needs to define their embeddings shape and their scoring function and loss function.
+The `Abstract_Model` class handles all the common stuff (training functions, ...), and child classes (the actual models) just need to define their embeddings shape and initialization, and their scoring and loss function.

 To properly understand the following, one must be comfortable with [Theano basics](http://deeplearning.net/software/theano/library/tensor/basic.html).